-- 1. CABLE CONNECTIONS- Check all electrical lead connections from power supply to wire feeder.
-The connections must fit firmly, a loose fit will cause the leads to heat up.
-Use a screwdriver to spread the male prong for a tight fit. - 2.
+- CABLE CONNECTIONS- Check all electrical lead connections from power supply to wire feeder.
+The connections must fit firmly; a loose fit will cause the leads to heat up. - 2.
 FEEDER CONNECTIONS- Check the fittings inside the feed unit, tighten all bolts that connect the current to the wire feed assembly. - 3.
 POWER SUPPLY- Disconnect the power supply from the primary current.
 Remove the side covers then remove the dust from inside the machine with an air hose.